-In the autism research field although still being in the margins of academic work (Jivraj, Sacrey, Newton, Nicholas, Zwaigenbaum, 2014; Wright, Wright, Diener, Eaton, 2014), participatory research has started in the last decade to be considered as valuable (Nicolaidis et al., 2011; Nicolaidis, 2019; Crane, Adams, Harper, Welch, Pellicano, 2018; Fletcher-Watson et al., 2018; AASPIRE, 2020).
-In the field of autism the research is based on CBPRs conducted in health research (Cargo & Mercer, 2008) and research traditions from the disability community that argued that conduction of research by people with disability can bring novel perspective on disability (Krumer-Nevo & Barak 2006; Walmsley, 2001) and will correspond with the call of ‘nothing about us without us’.
-Scholars who applied this practice argued it can help to align research priorities with community priorities (on this discrepancy see: Pelicano, Dinsmone & Charman, 2014), change the usage of offensive language in autism research and promote research that is not opposing the community values (Nicolaidis et al., 2011).
-In Israel, unfortunately, only Schneid (2018; Schneid & Raz, 2019) who investigated the conflict between autistics and society conducted participatory research with the autistic community.
-It should be noted that despite not being situated in one geographical location as most communities participating in CBPR, the autistic community can be regarded as one based on other definitions of community including epistemic community (Akrich, 2010) and virtual based community (Rheingold, 1993; Nicolaidis et al., 2011) that articulate its traditions to the actual world (Gil, Shoham, Shelly, 2016).
+In the autism research field, although participatory research is still at the margins of academic research (Jivraj, Sacrey, Newton, Nicholas, Zwaigenbaum, 2014; Wright, Wright, Diener, Eaton, 2014), it started to be considered valuable starting in the last decade (Nicolaidis et al., 2011; Crane, Adams, Harper, Welch, Pellicano, 2018; Fletcher-Watson et al., 2018; Nicolaidis, 2019; AASPIRE, 2020).
+Research in the field of autism has tended to be based on CBPR (Cargo & Mercer, 2008) and, responding to the call of “nothing about us without us,” has drawn on the research tradition established in disability studies that places the insights of disabled people at front and center (Walmsley, 2001; Krumer-Nevo & Barak 2006).
+Scholars who have applied this practice argue that it can help align research priorities with community priorities (on this discrepancy see Pelicano, Dinsmone & Charman, 2014), change the use of offensive language in autism research, and promote research that is consistent with community values (Nicolaidis et al., 2011).
+In Israel, unfortunately, only Schneid (2018) and Schneid & Raz (2019), who investigated the conflict between autistic people and society, have conducted participatory research in the autistic community.
+It should be noted that, despite not being situated in one geographical location, as is the case for most communities participating in CBPR, the autistic community can be regarded as a single community based on other definitions of community, including the notion of the epistemic community (Akrich, 2010) and the virtual community (Rheingold, 1993; Nicolaidis et al., 2011) that articulates its traditions in the real world (Gil, Shoham, Shelly, 2016).

-Employing a participatory approach to the research was not my initial intent nor it even cross my mind.
-The research took the crucial turn to become participatory short time after its initiation.
-In a meeting held with one of the founding members of the Autistic Community of Israel (ACI), the only Israeli autistics self-advocate group (Raz et al., 2018), the idea to adopt a participatory approach was raised.
-Unlike most participatory research the research questions were set in advance (Baum, MacDougall & Smith, 2006; Nicolaidis et al., 2011) and the autistic community who read the research proposal agreed they are worthy and should be pursued.
-After agreeing collaboration with other organizations including the ministry of health (MoH) and Alut (the largest parents of autistics’ organization in Israel) will not encounter an opposition by the autistic community given their agenda might conflict the community values, the participatory research was set to go.
+Employing a participatory approach to the research was not my initial intent, nor had I even considered it.
+The research took the crucial turn towards a participatory methodology shortly after it began.
+The idea of adopting a participatory approach was raised at a meeting held with one of the founding members of the Autistic Community of Israel (ACI), the only Israeli self-advocacy group for autistic people (Raz et al., 2018).
+Unlike in most participatory research, the research questions were determined in advance (Baum, MacDougall & Smith, 2006; Nicolaidis et al., 2011) and members of the autistic community were consulted.
+Having read the research proposal, they agreed that it was worthwhile and should be pursued.
+After gaining the consent of the autistic community to collaborate with other organizations, including the Ministry of Health (MoH) and Alut (the largest organization for parents of autistic children in Israel), and ensuring that the agendas of these bodies did not conflict with the community values, the participatory research could begin.

-We agreed together an independent advisory committee of autistic adults would be optimal for the research and decided that all who wish to participate and identify as autistics could join the committee.
-Although at the initial stages committee members were asked to commit to the entire research, after one of the first three autistics that joined decided he could not participate, we decided together that if an autistic individual wish to join the committee during the research process he or she are welcome as long as they stay until the end of that research phase.
-This decision was made given the amount of time and energy needed to invest in the research, and the fact the participants are not given any compensation.
-Furthermore, we agreed that in case of disagreement among members of the committee or between them and me, the researcher, the final decision will be mine.
-This privilege was executed handful of times, and regarding minor issues as wording in the questionnaire.
+We agreed that forming an independent advisory committee of autistic adults would be optimal for the research and decided that anyone who identifies as autistic could join the committee.
+Although at the initial stages committee members were asked to commit to the entire research process, after one of the first three autistic people who joined decided he could not participate any longer, we decided that, if an autistic individual wished to join the committee during the research process, they would be welcome provided they remained committed until the end of that research phase.
+This decision was made given the substantial investment of time and energy entailed in preparing for the participation process, and given the fact that participants were not compensated.
+Furthermore, we agreed that in the event of disagreement among members of the committee or between them and me, as the researcher, the final decision would be mine.
+This privilege was exercised a handful of times regarding minor issues, such as the wording of the questionnaire.